-This strategy sets out the Authority's arrangements for public consultation which are delivered on its behalf by Lancashire Fire and Rescue Service.
-The Authority acknowledges the significant contribution of fire and rescue service staff in terms of service delivery and encourages the active participation of employees in consultation exercises.
+This strategy sets out the Lancashire Combined Fire Authority arrangements for public consultation which are delivered on its behalf by the Lancashire Fire and Rescue Service.
+The Combined Fire Authority acknowledges the significant contribution of fire and rescue service staff in terms of service delivery and encourages the active participation of employees in fire and rescue service consultation exercises.
 Arrangements to consult staff are not included in this strategy as they feature within internal documentation.